akuity/kargo-render/docs/docs/30-how-to-guides/20-github-actions.md

 :::info
-The Kargo Render action utilizes the official Kargo Render Docker image and therefore has guaranteed access to compatible versions of Git, Helm, Kustomize, and ytt, which are included on that image.
+The Kargo Render action utilizes the official Kargo Render Docker image and therefore has guaranteed access to compatible versions of Git, Helm, and Kustomize, which are included on that image.
 :::

 Example usage: